A Montessori preschool experience,

 The main premises of Montessori education are:

-• Children possess unusual sensitivity and intellectual ability to absorb and learn from their environments, unlike adults both in quality and capacity.
+• Children possess unusual sensitivity and intellectual ability to absorb and learn from their environments, unlike adults in quality and capacity.

-"Never help a child with a task at which he feels he can succeed." -Maria Montessori
+"Never help a child with a task at which he feels he can succeed." -Maria Montessori.

 The Whole Child Approach: The primary goal of a Montessori program is to help the children reach their full potential in all areas of life.
 Activities promote the development of social skills, emotional growth, physical coordination, and mental preparation.